diegovalsesia/piunet/README.md

 #### Load data from Kelvin Competition and create the training set and the validation set
 - Download the PROBA-V dataset from our train/validation partitioned version ([probav_data.zip](https://www.dropbox.com/s/0724byclle90nhg/probav_data.zip?dl=0)) and extract it under _./Dataset/probav\_data_
-- Load the dataset from the directories and save it to pickles by running _Save\_dataset\_pickles.ipynb_ notebook
 - Run the _preprocessing\_dataset.ipynb_ notebook to create training dataset and validation dataset for both NIR and RED bands

 #### Usage